End-to-end • Internal operations • AI-Assisted Workflows

 Multi-user cases existed only as a dropdown.
 No shared surface for comparison, risk clustering, or cross-user pattern detection.

-Regulatory decisions (SAR filing, offboarding) are made per user but the system only supported a single case-level outcome.
+Regulatory decisions are made per user but the system only supported a single case-level outcome.
 Accountability gaps at every TL and Reporting Officer review.

 Investigators assessed identity consistency but KYC documents were not accessible during case evaluation.
 Manual tab-switching to a separate system, every time.